fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 ##### Defining the Images for each platform

-In the last step you used the image “ic_action_users.png” which need to be add to each project (ENEI.SessionApp.Android, ENEI.SessionApp.iOS and ENEI.SessionApp.WinPhone).
+In the last step you used the image “ic_action_users.png” which need to be added to each project (ENEI.SessionApp.Android, ENEI.SessionApp.iOS and ENEI.SessionApp.WinPhone).
 This way, each app will have its own images, which should be defined following the platform specifications, i.e., each image should provide the right resolution by platform.

 Get the images & assets by platform [here](https://github.com/saramgsilva/XamarinWorkshop/tree/master/1010ENEI/0.%20Assests%20and%20Images), and see more about this subject in this [article](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/working-with/images/).